Albino Superstars: Music

 Starting with "Popular" which became a popular tune for young people, Albino Superstars quickly became popular with the Norwegian Russ and in 2005, 2006, and 2007 they created songs for tour buses which the Russ used when they travel around in Norway.
 They held their first live concert in Oslo on 12 May 2007 for about 2000 Russ.

 The first official release of "Popular" on 16 May 2007 became the number 1 sold single in Norway the first 2 weeks on the market.
 Holding a 16th place on the Norwegian Top 20, known as VG-lista.
-Their next single, "My Girls" was released in October 2007, and went surprisingly straight up to a sixth place the first week on VG-lista, the music video did create some controversy consisting mainly of topless and almost naked women.
+Their next single, "My Girls" was released in October 2007, and went to sixth place the first week on VG-lista.
+The music video was controverial as it featured topless and almost naked women.
 13,000 people watched the video on MySpace the first day of the launch after an interview in Norway's biggest newspaper, Verdens Gang.

+In popular culture

+Their song "Popular" was referenced in Brad Thor's book called Edge of Honor.